Parallel Split Learning with Global Sampling: Simulation Results

 \subsection{Non-IID Data}

 In the non-IID scenario, we employ a modified version of the extended Dirichlet allocation method proposed in~\cite{liConvergenceAnalysisSequential2024}, which ensures that each client receives data from exactly $C$ classes.
 First, $C$ distinct classes are assigned to each client using a multinomial-based allocation that promotes balanced class coverage across the client population.
 Then, for each class, a Dirichlet distribution with concentration parameter $\alpha$ is sampled to determine how its samples are distributed among the clients assigned to it.
 Lower values of $\alpha$ lead to more imbalanced allocations, where a class is concentrated heavily on one or a few clients.
 Higher values of $\alpha$ result in more uniform class sample distributions across clients.
 By tuning $C$ and $\alpha$, we can control the degree and structure of statistical heterogeneity across clients.
+Thus, $C$ governs the per-client label diversity (a hard cap on how many distinct classes a client can observe), while $\alpha$ controls the smoothness of intra-class sharing across the eligible clients.
+The pair $(C,\alpha)$ therefore parameterizes the severity and structure of the data heterogeneity.
 We consider a \emph{mild} non-IID scenario with $C=5$ and $\alpha=3.0$ and a \emph{severe} non-IID scenario with $C=2$ and $\alpha=3.0$.
-In~\Cref{fig:ex_dir_example} we show an example of the data distribution for $K=16$ clients in the severe non-IID scenario.
+In~\Cref{fig:ex_dir_example} we show an example of the class distribution for $K=16$ clients in the severe non-IID scenario.

 \Cref{tab:results_cifar10_severe} shows the performance of each sampling method under severe non-IID conditions. \Cref{tab:results_cifar10_mild} shows the performance in a mild non-IID scenario.
 In both cases, GPSL achieves a test accuracy on par with centralized learning, while FPLS and FLS degrade significantly.
 The results are consistent across both mild and severe non-IID scenarios for varying client counts $K$, indicating scalability and robustness to the degree of data heterogeneity. \Cref{fig:accuracy_curve_cifar10} shows the test accuracy curves for each sampling method under severe non-IID conditions.
 GPSL maintains a stable convergence curve, while FPLS and FLS exhibit significant fluctuations.